Kacper-Marciniak/TCM-Broach-Inspection-Public/README.md

 # TCM Broach Inspector

-Multifunctional system for automatic visual inspection of broach teeth, featuring:
+Multifunctional system for the automatic inspection of flat broaching tools, featuring:
-* 2-stage AI based image processing system (ROI-extraction and failure segmentation)
+* 2-stage AI-based image processing system (detection of tooth application surface and failure segmentation)
-* 3D analysis system
+* 3D analysis system with laser profilometer
-* Module for teeth sharpening strategy optimization
+* Module for cost optimisation of the tool reconditioning process
-* Dash based interactive application
+* Dash based interactive application to view results, select the optimum regeneration method and generate a tool scan report
 * TKinter based host application
+* SQL database for storing the results of the performed scans

 ![plot](ReadmeImages/scanner.png)